An overview of how the Lobbying Act and purdah works in elections.

 What is purdah?

 Purdah is the pre-election period which is held before all elections which take place in the United Kingdom.
-This year purdah will take place from 27 March until the local elections on 3 May 2018.
+This year purdah will take place from 26 March until the local elections in May.

 What does purdah mean for national Government announcements?